ritikprajapat21/TwilioChallenge/README.md

 ## Inspiration
-I tried GHW's Twilio challenge in which you have to use Twilio's SendGrid API to send email.
+I tackled the GHW's Twilio challenge, where the task was to leverage the SendGrid API to send personalized emails.

 ## What it does
-It sends email that contain a photo of Mars planet taken by NASA's rover.
+It sends personalized emails featuring photos of Mars captured by specific NASA rovers, like Curiosity or Perseverance.

 ## How to run
 1. Clone this repo